ProgramadorLeandroSantos/TruthOrDare/README.md

 # TruthOrDare
-A simple game that reminds you of your childhood
+#### About the App: A simple Android game that reminds you of your childhood .

 ![CodeHero](https://github.com/ProgramadorLeandroSantos/CodeHero-Objective/blob/main/src/assets/gifts/codehero.gif)
-#### About the App: Application for android and ios where you can meet all marvel characters incluing heroes and villains.

 ## How to use?